 WHEREAS, we must retain the talents and skills of the older adults who help communities in a variety of ways; and,

-WHEREAS, Michigan’s 13 Senior Companion programs provide low- income adults ages 55 and older challenging and meaningful volunteer opportunities in 49 counties throughout the state; and,
+WHEREAS, Michigan’s 14 senior companion programs provide low-income adults ages 55 and older challenging and meaningful volunteer opportunities in 46 counties throughout the state; and,

-WHEREAS, partnering with 185 non-profit organizations, senior companion programs meet a variety of personal and community needs that make a positive difference in areas such as long-term care, poverty health care and safety; and,
+WHEREAS, partnering with more than 200 non-profit organizations, senior companion programs meet a variety of personal and community needs that make a positive difference in areas such as long-term care, poverty, heath care and safety; and,

-WHEREAS, on this day, we join with the Michigan Aging and Adult Services Agency to raise awareness of Michigan’s Senior Companion programs and to recognize the outstanding service of senior companion volunteers currently serving the state;
+WHEREAS, on this day we join with the Michigan Office of Services to the Aging to raise awareness of Michigan’s Senior Companion programs and to recognize the outstanding service of senior companion volunteers currently serving the state;